 - If you need more information or time after evaluating the offer, do not hesitate to ask the employer.
 If you are weighing more than one offer, apply the same evaluation criteria to each of them to see which appears to meet them most fully.

 - If you are having a hard time making a decision, see a career counselor to talk about decision-making and weighing your offers.
-Go online to schedule an appointment.
+Go to Handshake to schedule an appointment.

 Dealing With Deadlines